UPPMAX/HPC-python/docs/day2/use_isolated_environments_old.rst

 .. note::

    - You can use "pip list" on the command line (after loading the python module) to see which packages are available and which versions.
-   - Some packaegs may be inhereted from the moduels yopu have loaded
+   - Some packages may be inherited from the modules yopu have loaded
    - You can do ``pip list --local`` to see what is installed by you in the environment.
    - Some IDE:s like Spyder may only find those "local" packages